valtech-nyc/eslint-plugin-valtech/docs/rules/react-router-no-literals.md

-# Forbid use of literals in React Router's Link component for 'to' prop. (react-router-link-to-constant)
+# Forbid use of literals in React Router components to reference route paths. (react-router-link-to-constant)

 This rule aims to encourage the declaration of route names as constant symbols.